Adyen/adyen-commercetools/extension/docs/Refund.md

 ### Make an API call to refund a payment

 #### Prerequisites
 It is required that the payment has one `Charge` transaction with state `Success`.
-From this transaction, the `interactionId` field is being used as `pspReference` for the Adyen refund request.
+From this transaction, the `interactionId` field is being used as `originalReference` for the Adyen refund request.

 #### Steps
 To make a (partial) refund, [add **at least one** transaction](https://docs.commercetools.com/http-api-projects-payments#add-transaction) with type `Refund` and state `Initial` to the commercetools payment.